Paul Hackett (veteran advocate)

-Lieutenant Colonel Paul Lewis Hackett III (born October 21, 1963) is an American lawyer and veteran of the Iraq War who unsuccessfully sought election to the United States Congress from the Second District of Ohio in the August 2, 2005, special election.
-Hackett, a Democrat, narrowly lost to Republican Jean Schmidt, a former member of the Ohio House of Representatives, providing the best showing in the usually solidly Republican district by any Democrat since the 1974 election.
+Paul Lewis Hackett III (born October 21, 1963) is an American lawyer and veteran advocate.
+An Iraq War veteran with the Marine Corps, he was the Democratic Party nominee in the 2005 Ohio's 2nd congressional district special election, which he narrowly lost to Jean Schmidt.

 Hackett's campaign attracted national attention and substantial expenditures by both parties.
-It was viewed by some observers as the first round of the 2006 elections.
-In October 2005, Hackett said he would seek the Democratic nomination in 2006 to challenge incumbent U.S. Senator Mike DeWine; however, he dropped out of the race on February 14, 2006, and said that he would return to his law practice.
+It was viewed by some observers as the first round of the 2006 United States elections.
+In October 2005, Hackett said he would seek the Democratic nomination in 2006 to challenge incumbent U.S. Senator Mike DeWine; however, he dropped out of the race on February 14, 2006, and returned to his law practice.